-This practice will avoid the accumulation of solids in the tank, which could lead to an unpleasant cleaning job.
-Should solids accumulate fill the tank about half full with water, then drive the motorhome for a few miles.
+Should solids accumulate, fill the tank about half full with water with the black tank flush, then drive the motorhome for a few miles.
 Don't wait until the tank is packed solid.
-The turbulence and surging of the water will usually dissolve the solids into suspension so the tank can be drained.
+The turbulence and surging of the water will usually dissolve the solids into a suspension so the tank can be drained.
 Draining the tanks as described will protect them from freezing during storage.
-Use a winterizing solution designed for RV use as needed to prevent freezing of holding tanks in wintery conditions.